omorest/Movies-frontend-project/README.md

 ## Project

-You can visit the project in the following link:
+You can visit the website in the following link:

 [Movies App TMDB](https://movies-app-tmdb.vercel.app)